EdutieProject/edutie-backend/docs/edutie/flows/learning/learningresource/CreateLearningResource.md

 2. Load the data - student profile and LR Definition
 3. Create a Personalized Learning Resource:
    1. Create Learning Resource Generation Schema
-      1. Compute qualified learning requirements using recent learning history:
+      1. Compute qualified learning requirements using recent learning history
-         - Mathematical function may be used for difficulty stage computing.
-F: Grade list -> Percentage of L.Req. qualification
       2. Create personalization rules:
          - Get the latest Learning Results.
-Could be up to week ago or sth like that.
-         - Choose personalization types qualified for the LR.
-Base the choice on meeting the criteria with the latest Learning Result list.
+         - Choose personalization strategies qualified for the LR.
+Each strategy has their own qualification criteria and priority.
-         - If more than 2 personalization types are qualified, randomize the choice by choosing only 2 of them.
-         - Search for assessments in the latest learning result list that satisfy the personalization type condition.
-Let the assessments be of strong correlation with the activity learning requirements.
-         - Create a personalization rule using a Feedback and a personalization context from the given strategy.
+         - Strategy qualification creates a personalization rule for the personalization schema (LRGS)
-      3. Map Educator Instructions to Additional Instructions
+      3. Map relevant additional context to the schema.
    2. Use LLM to generate LR dto from LRGS
    3. Create Learning Resource from the DTO
 4. Save & return the LR.